McLargo/mkdown-docs/docs/architecture/design-patterns.md

   from clients that use it.
 - **Command Pattern**: Encapsulates a request as an object, thereby allowing for parameterization of clients with queues, requests, and operations.
+- **Chain of Responsibility Pattern**: Passes a request along a chain of handlers, allowing multiple objects to handle the request without the sender needing to know which object will handle it.

 ## Architectural Patterns